 For most parents embroiled in a divorce, child custody is the most emotionally charged issue they face.
-At Brueggemann & Sharma, P.C., we understand how important it is to maintain your loving relationship with your children.
+At Rex Brueggemann P.C., we understand how important it is to maintain your loving relationship with your children.
 We assert your parental rights forcefully while working to develop a parenting plan that serves the best interests of your children.
 Drawing on more than 55 years of combined family law experience, we are able to take innovative approaches to solving even the most contentious child custody disputes.
 Since 1998, we have helped numerous parents in Kalamazoo achieve a positive outcome, and we’re ready to help you.

 Michigan recognizes two types of child custody: